 Tick-borne encephalitis (TBE) vaccine is given in the National Vaccination Program for all people over the age of tree who are long-term residents or resident in risk areas of the tick-borne encephalitis.

-National Institute of Health and Welfate defines risk areas each year.
-Outside the risk areas you can take the vaccine at your own epense or it can be arranged by your employer.
+National Institute of Health and Welfare defines risk areas each year.
+Outside the risk areas you can take the vaccine at your own expense or it may be included in your occupational health care.
 The vaccine is recommended for people who spend plenty of time in nature in the risk areas.
 Tick-borne encephalitis fever occurs locally in continental Finland.

 The tetanus vaccination booster interval has been lengthened from 10 years to 20 years in adults of working age.
 Tetanus has become very rare in Finland and average anti-tetanus antibody levels in the Finnish population are high.